 TIME TO DO WORK

-Let’s assume you’ve taken a minimum of four weeks off from intense exercise.
+Let’s assume you’ve taken a minimum of two weeks off from intense exercise.
 It is perfectly fine if your break was longer than four weeks.
 If it was less, no sweat, but let’s make sure you are mentally fresh to get back in the game.
 If you are not antsy to start exercising again then you likely need a longer break.
 How long?
 The answer will vary, but you’ll know when the time is right.
-Ask yourself, ‘do I want to follow a plan?”
-If the answer is yes and you’ve taken two weeks off: giddy up.
+Ask yourself, “Do I want to follow a training plan right now?”
+If the answer is yes, let’s giddy up and go!

 For most of you this program will be the perfect plan to build the foundation for more serious on-the-bike training, summer racing and ultimately a successful cyclocross season.
 For others, this is a stellar framework for creating personalized plan with a coach.
 Either way, you need to start now if you want to have your best ‘cross season yet!